Jokelab/Assertive.Docs/Language/Requests.md

 ```
 ### body `string`

 This body kind can be used for textual data in the request body such as JSON content.
-The 'string' keyword can be omitted if Assertive detects a string expression.
+The `string` keyword can be omitted if Assertive detects a string expression.
 ```assertive
 //simple text:
 POST "https://www.testuri.com" body string 'this is the content';